Setting Sail to Educate the Whole Child

 Committee members come together on a quarterly basis to ensure that all district wellness-related efforts and initiatives are working together, in unison, to educate the whole child.
 The goal is to keep the efforts of individual committees organized and in-sync to ensure the best possible outcomes for Triton students.

-The committee held its first meeting on Monday December 5, 2016, where members worked to develop a shared understanding for their work and to sign up for focused subcommittees that will be charged with the task of assessing current programs and systems in place to address the physical, social-emotional, and behavioral health of Triton students.
+Members worked to develop a shared understanding for their work and to sign up for focused subcommittees that will be charged with the task of assessing current programs and systems in place to address the physical, social-emotional, and behavioral health of Triton students.
 Data yielded, will inform essential action steps to ensure that Triton schools are following best-practice in each of these areas.

 Another critical element of the committee is to foster school-family-community partnerships with the goal of creating a comprehensive approach to the educating the whole child.

-Triton Wellness Advisory Committee Organization
+Triton Wellness Advisory Committee looks at:

 Substance Abuse Prevention